openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     frontend_status: Partly
     todo: spec issue: "If initializer expression is a null literal('null') the compiler error should be reported".
 Why is it striked out? "let a = null" should be CTE A: scpec will be changed, a will have "Object|null tyoe"

-The type of a declared entity is:
+The type of a declared entity is one of the following:

--  The type of the initializer expression if a variable or constant declaration contains no explicit type annotation; or
+-  The type of the initializer expression if a variable or constant declaration contains no explicit type annotation.

--  *Object \| null* if the initializer expression is a null literal (*null*).
+-  *Object \| null* if the initializer expression is the *null* literal.

 .. index::
    type